-This time last month, J and I were lying on a white sandy shore of Mexico, sipping margaritas and ordering poolside nachos like it was our job.
+This time last month, J and I were lying on a white sandy shores of Riviera Maya, Mexico, sipping margaritas and ordering poolside nachos like it was our job.
 Take.
 Me.
 Back.

 We each took the Sunday and Monday right after our wedding off to relax, soak it all in, and handle financial things and gifts and legal things.
 This was probably one of the smartest things we’ve ever done together (besides getting married), cos neither of us could’ve imagined doing it any other way.
 Even with that “extra time” before jetting off, it was still a total busy blur!
 So, here’s a look back at our time in Mexico.
 Look out for “TRAVEL TIPS” woven throughout for anyone honeymooning and/or jetsetting in the near future! 😉

 First thing’s first: this was my second time out of country ever, and I had never flown over water that was legitimately light blue and/or green.
 Flying into Cancun is like flying into a tropical oasis!
 So lush and totally gorgeous.
 Upon landing, we were greeted with margaritas and Coronas, so cheers to that.

 TRAVEL TIP: Tell EVERYONE you are honeymooning.

 P.S.
 My hair and makeup weren’t done for anything except out fancy dinners.
 Ain’t nobody got time to get all fancy when it’s 90 degrees and humid and you’re hanging in saltwater all day, so don’t hate. 😉